damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/demand-generation/index.html.md

 ## Inbound Leads<a name="inbound"></a>

-- https://about.gitlab.com/pricing/ => Recurly (not yet integrated into Marketo).
-Currently when someone clicks "Buy Now" it creates an account in Salesforce and the account owner is notified.
-Default account owner is Emily/Hank and can then be transferred.
-This process is being reviewed so it will flow through BDR.
-More info below under "New License Flow".
+- https://about.gitlab.com/pricing/ => Currently when someone clicks "Buy Now" it creates an account in Zuora and Salesforce.
+The account owner is notified, if account does not exist the account owner is sales admin.
 - https://about.gitlab.com/free-trial/ => Free trial submits flow to BDR team. lead submits form, form sends data to Marketo, Marketo requests license key from the licensing app, lead gets email with license key from Marketo.
 BDR follows lead qualification process (documented below).
 - https://about.gitlab.com/sales/ => When a lead submit a form to contact sales, that lead flows through marketo and notifies BDR team.
 BDR follows lead qualification process (documented below).
 - https://about.gitlab.com/contact/ Email to community@gitlab.com - Email sends to marketing team.
 Leads for EMEA are handled by EMEA BDR, Leads for NA are handled by NA BDR, APAC leads are first notice, first route.
 When lead is followed up, please BCC community@gitlab.com so everyone knows it has been handled and we don't duplicate work.
 BDR follows lead qualification process (documented below).